rodrickcalvin/Trivia-Question-App/README.md

 4. Search for questions based on a text query string.
 5. Play the quiz game, randomizing either all questions or within a specific category.

-Completing this trivia app will give you the ability to structure plan, implement, and test an API - skills essential for enabling your future applications to communicate with others.
+Please contribute to the trivia app and make it better.

 ## Starting and Submitting the Project